 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Offices of the Secretary of State and Workforce Competitiveness and Departments of Education, Social Services, Veterans Affairs and Transportation, this class is accountable for developing, advocating and/or managing community liaison relationships and programs impacted by agency policy and services.
+In the Offices of the Secretary of State and Workforce Competitiveness and Departments of Education, Social Services, Transportation and Veterans Affairs this class is accountable for developing, advocating and/or managing community liaison relationships and programs impacted by agency policy and services.

 SUPERVISION RECEIVED

-Receives executive direction from an administrative official of higher grade
+Receives administrative direction from an administrative official of higher grade.

 SUPERVISION EXERCISED